 Call Today 310-453-1234

 If you or someone you love is suffering from back pain, you understand the search for an answer for the resolution of the pain.
-The search for relief or the best treatment for low back pain, can go on year after year.
+The search for relief can go on year after year.
+We believe Regenerative Orthopedics is one of the best treatments for low back pain.

-Back pain sufferers have tried many different treatment options like supplements, painkillers, anti-inflammatories, antidepressants, massage, manipulation, and possibly even surgery.
-But are these the best treatments for lower back pain?
+At our clinic, we see back pain sufferers who have already tried many different treatment options like supplements, painkillers, anti-inflammatories, antidepressants, massage, and possibly even surgery.
+And sure, they may help the sufferer achieve some relief, but often, the help is only temporary.

 Why Do These Common Treatments Fail to Give Relief?